never-ever-n/TASK_MANAGER/README.md

 python task_tracker.py
 <br>
 <hr>
-How to Use
+How to Use:
 <br>
 <br>
-Adding a Task
+✅Adding a Task
 <br>
 <br>
 1. Enter a Task Title and Description.